dotscha/TED-Hacks/README.md

 ## plus4_tech.pdf

-This is the very good quality scan of a pretty "deep" TED doc by Vladimir Lidovski.
+This is the very good quality scan of a pretty "deep" TED doc by Vladimir Lidovski, original files by Tibor Biczo.

 ## hsp_irq.asm